Selminha/cake-ssg/README.md

     }

 ## Configuration
-It's possible to change some cake-ssg configurations by passing a CakeOptions object to the constructor of Cake.
+It's possible to change some cake-ssg configurations by passing a CakeOptions object to the Cake constructor.

-* outputfolder : change the output folder of rendered html, default value is `dist`.
+* outputfolder (string): change the output folder of rendered html, default value is `dist`.
 Example:

       const cakeOptions = {
         output: "out"